bitfireAT/davx5-manual/accounts_collections.rst

 You can also manage collections with DAVx⁵.

-To create a collection, use the respective menu entry in the DAVx⁵ account next to "CalDAV" or "CardDAV".
+To create a collection, select the CalDAV or CardDAV tab in the DAVx⁵ account and then use the respective action menu (⋮) entry.
 For instance, choose "Create new address book" next to "CardDAV" to create a new address book on the server.
 (This will only work if it's supported by the server, which is not mandatory.)
 The same applies to calendars and task lists.

-To delete a collection, choose "Delete collection" next to the respective collection in the DAVx⁵ account.
+To delete a collection, choose "Delete collection" from the action overflow (⋮) of the respective collection in the DAVx⁵ account.
 After your confirmation, this will delete the collection and all its entries on the server, so be careful.

 Webcal integration